2010 FIFA World Cup final: First half

 The Netherlands kicked off at approximately 8:30 pm local time (6:30 pm UTC) in temperatures of 14 °C, with humidity of 34%.
 Spain won a free kick on 5 minutes, when van Bronckhorst fouled Alonso.
-Xavi's kick reached Sergio Ramos in the penalty area, who headed the ball towards the bottom-left corner of the goal, but Stekelenburg was able to make dive down to make the save.
-Pique then gained possession of the loose ball, and attempted to pass to Villa in the centre, but Stekelenberg intercepted.
+Xavi's kick reached Sergio Ramos in the penalty area, who headed the ball towards the bottom-left corner of the goal, but Stekelenburg was able to dive down to make the save.
+Pique then gained possession of the loose ball, and attempted to pass to Villa in the centre, but Stekelenburg intercepted.
 Two minutes later, Kuyt obtained the ball following an error by Alonso, and took a shot at the Spanish goal from 25 yards out but it was weak and Casillas was able to claim the ball.
 Spain had a chance on 11 minutes when Ramos beat Kuyt after receiving the ball from Iniesta, but John Heitinga deflected his shot over the crossbar.
 Alonso took the resulting corner, which was volleyed by Villa into the side netting.
 On 15 minutes, Van Persie received the first booking of the match for a foul on Capdevila, with Puyol also being shown the yellow card two minutes later for a high tackle on Robben.
 Sneijder hit a 25 yards shot at goal from the resulting free kick which was caught by Casillas.

 On 22 minutes, Mark van Bommel was booked for a foul during a sliding tackle on Iniesta, with Ramos joining him in the book two minutes later for bringing down Kuyt.
 Nigel de Jong then became the fifth player of the match to be booked with a high tackle on Alonso which resulted in his studs connecting with the Spaniard's chest.
 Busquets complained to the referee that this should have resulted in a sending off, Paul Fletcher of BBC Sport described the multiple bookings as having "disturbed the rhythm of the match", but noted that "several crude challenges left him with little option".
 Casillas collided with and injured Puyol on 33 minutes, putting the ball out of play so that he could receive treatment.
 The Netherlands attempted to return the ball to Casillas from the resulting throw-in, but the bounce off the pitch surprised Casillas and he had to push the ball behind to prevent a Netherlands goal.
 The Netherlands returned the ball to him from the corner.
 Netherlands had two opportunities to score from a corner on 37 minutes, but van Bommel and then Mathijsen both failed to connect properly with their attempted shots.
 Pedro then ran upfield with the ball but his shot went wide of the goal.
 Shortly before half-time, Robben received the ball on the edge of the Spanish penalty area and his low shot towards the corner of the goal was saved by Casillas as the half ended 0–0.